Ha Ha Tonka: “Usual Suspects”

 Ha Ha Tonka debuted in 2007, and since the beginning their music has been built around the story-songs of songwriter Brian Roberts.
 He weaves tales of larger-than-life characters, some real, some imagined, but all of them with a great deal of personality.
 This year’s Death Of A Decade, the band’s third album to date, takes the music out of the woods a bit with some modern production, but Ha Ha Tonka is still rooted in folk and country styles that they grew up listening to in Missouri.
 The Austin Chronicle states that “Death Of A Decade sounds more like the birth of an important band.”

 That album kicks off with “Usual Suspects,” a rollicking number with punk-like fervor that prominently features mandolin.
-They make the small-town picture bigger-than-life, resulting in a rousing chorus that will no doubt sound great in the live setting.
-And you can see for yourself when the band makes their inaugural appearance at ACL Fest, where Ha Ha Tonka will be performing Friday, September 15 at 12:45 PM on the BMI stage.
+They make the small-town picture bigger-than-life, resulting in a rousing chorus that sounds great both on record and in the live setting.